dotnet/csharpstandard/standard/expressions.md

 >
 > An instance of `Rectangle` can be created and initialized as follows:
 >
-> <!-- Example: {template:"code-in-main-without-using", name:"ObjectInitializers2User", additionalFiles:["PointWithAutoProps.cs", "Rectangle.cs"]} -->
+> <!-- Example: {template:"code-in-main-without-using", name:"ObjectInitializers2User", additionalFiles:["PointWithAutoProps.cs","Rectangle.cs"]} -->
 > ```csharp
 > Rectangle r = new Rectangle
 > {